 The vaccines currently approved in Canada are among several that were pre-ordered by the government.

 Prime Minister Justin Trudeau has promised that every Canadian who wants a shot would be vaccinated by the end of September.

-Note: Separate totals of the Pfizer-BioNTech and Moderna vaccine doses distributed to each province have been removed.
+Jan.
+14: Separate totals of the Pfizer-BioNTech and Moderna vaccine doses distributed to each province were removed.
 This data is currently only available weekly, with many provinces and territories not providing breakdowns in their updates.
 This caused the numbers to not align with the combined totals distributed to the provinces and territories, which are updated more frequently.